bergsalex/roux-cs5500-haploqa/docs/SoftwareRequirementsSpecification.md

 ### Product features
 #### Web Application
-The web application allows users to brows samples, view their metadata and visualizations, and to create an account and log in.
+The web application allows users to browse samples, view their metadata and visualizations, and to create an account and log in.

 #### Visualization Modules